Bobbo117/MQ135-Air-Quality-Sensor/README.md

 MQ135 pins:

-  VCC to esp8266 Vcc (5v)
+1. VCC to esp8266 Vcc (5v)
-  GND to esp8266 GND
+2. GND to esp8266 GND
-  A0 to esp8266 A0 via voltage divider *
+3. A0 to esp8266 A0 via voltage divider *
-  D0 unused
+4. D0 unused

 * 170K and 330k voltage divider is used to reduce MQ135 5v max output from A0 to ESP8266 3.3v input.

 OLED Display pins (optional):

-  VCC to esp8266 3.3v
+1. VCC to esp8266 3.3v
-  GND to esp8266 GND
+2. GND to esp8266 GND
-  SDA to esp8266 SDA
+3. SDA to esp8266 SDA
-  SCL to esp8266 SCL
+4. SCL to esp8266 SCL

 Power the ESP8266 via USB connection.

 # Software

+Use the Library Manager of the Arduine IDE to download the MQ135 library.

 The MQ135_Air_Quality.ino software incorporates the Arduino MQ135 library to perform two functions:

-1. When the #define CALIBRATE statement is active, calibrate the MQ135 sensor by running the system outdoors for a couple hours to attain a reference resistance R0 for fresh air.
+1. When the #define CALIBRATE statement is active, calibrate the MQ135 sensor while running the system outdoors for a couple hours to attain a reference resistance R0 for fresh air.
 Replace the number in the software statement '#define RZERO 51.5' with the new value.
    Consider using the EPA's AirNow App to verify the outside air quality.